 Other costs should be specified and justified in the 'Justification of costs' with details provided in terms of their requirement for the research project.
-Examples include purchase or hire of small items of equipment, computer software licences, laboratory consumables, purchase of specialist publications, publication/ printing costs, professional membership subscription fees or training costs.
+Examples include purchase or hire of small items of equipment, computer software licences, cloud computing/ computing time at external facilities, laboratory consumables, purchase of specialist publications, open access costs, publication/ printing costs, professional membership subscription fees or training costs.
 Unless the need for significant computing power can be justified, the costs requested from the Academy for the purchase of a computer should not exceed £3,000 (including VAT), and no more than two computers should be requested over the duration of the Research Fellowship.

-The cost of any single item of equipment, software, database subscription or upgrade to existing equipment, requested from the Academy should not exceed £10,000 (including VAT).
-Should any piece of equipment include multiple separate items that are purchased individually and then combined to make a single functioning system, the cost of the entire system requested from the Academy should not exceed £10,000 limit.
+The cost of any single item of equipment, software, cloud computing/computing time fees, database subscription or upgrade to existing equipment requested from the Academy should not exceed £10,000 (including VAT).
+Should any piece of equipment include multiple separate items that are purchased individually and then combined to make a single functioning system, the cost of the entire system requested from the Academy should not exceed the £10,000 limit.